 6 Ways to Pretest Your Survey Before You Send It

-Time is money, and often researchers want to send their surveys to respondents as quickly as possible.
+Time is money, and often researchers want to send their surveys to respondents as quickly as possible, many times untested.
 But rushing to distribute a survey can often result in unforeseen problems with the data collection.

 It is a good idea to run your survey on a small number of respondents prior to sending it out to your entire sample to get feedback on your survey.
 This is called “respondent debriefing.”
 For this approach, you will need to add several evaluation questions to the end of your survey for the respondents to answer.
 These can be open-ended or closed-ended questions and usually focus on assessing respondent comprehension and interpretation of survey questions.
 It should also include overall evaluations of the survey content, time, satisfaction and difficulty.